Open Accessibility Menu

 Related Testimonials

-• Shoulder Scope With Reconstruction "How efficient and kind they all are."
+• Shoulder Scope With Reconstruction "The whole staff was excellant and all the follow-up was very good.
+Responses to question was very timely."
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "Dr. Petrie and his staff are always available to answer anything."
+• Shoulder Scope With Reconstruction "Everyone was very concerned about my comfort and were very professional."
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "Dr. Petrie explained things very well.
-Staff (front desk, nurses, support) were all spectacular."
+• Shoulder replacement "Dr. Petrie is great.
+Staff were all friendly, helpful and professional."
 Provider: Russell S Petrie MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.